bratikov/percona-everest-php-client/docs/Api/DatabaseEngineApi.md

 getDatabaseEngine($namespace, $name): \Everest\Model\DatabaseEngine
 ```

-Get the specified database engine
+Get database engine

-Get the specified database engine
+This API gets the database engine specified by the `name` and `namespace`.

 ### Example